OsaPL/Versus-Brawl/notes.md

 - add checkmarks or something to race goal to show you've already hit them
 - waterRise and Phase should support Reset (reuse the thing you did for EditorModeActive)
 - add `coop panic` button for each coop partner, that resurrects and teleports coop player back to the first player
+- extend `powerUpBase.as` to allow more than a single particle emitter

 ### For changelogs
 `git log <hash>..HEAD --pretty=format:%s`